-To our knowledge, Loisel et al. (2012) is the only other macroeconomic model that features herding phenomena.
+To our knowledge, Loisel et al. (2012) is the only other macroeconomic model with herding.
 Their paper presents a simple general equilibrium model with overlapping generations of finitely-lived entrepreneurs who are endowed with private signals and must invest in a risky asset.
 As in traditional models of herding, entrepreneurs act sequentially and individual investment decisions are publicly observable.
-Aggregate output fluctuates as single agents gradually make their investment decisions.
 Our paper extends this approach by offering a novel herding model, based on contemporaneous decisions and the observation of aggregate actions, which, we believe, can be more easily integrated into traditional macroeconomic models.